rakeshl4/rakeshl4.github.io/docs/draft/working_with_structured_data.md

 }
 ```

-The below diagram illustrates the high-level flow:
+The following diagram summarizes how the system interacts with the model and tools.

 ![design](/static/images/2025-11-04/execution-flow.png)